 For Nast, the Orangemen’s riots of July 11-12, 1871 confirmed the violent Irish stereotypes that his German culture and neighborhood may well have believed and predisposed him to adopt.
 The 1871 street riots provided Nast with the excuse to not reprise his 1863 draft riot imagery but strongly reinvent or embellish it.

 For several years, Irish Catholics in New York City celebrated St. Patrick’s Day with an annual parade.
 New York City’s Protestant Irish, calling themselves “Orangemen” were members of the Loyal Order of Orange named in honor of British King William III, Prince of Orange.
 William III had defeated the Catholic monarch James II for dominion over Ireland, and his celebrants wanted an equivalent observance.
 The Protestant Irish insisted on their own parade to celebrate their history.
-In 1870, they had gotten their wish, a parade of Protestant Orangemen-Irish.
-This first parade resulted in mild disturbances on the street, and future Orangemen parade permits were banned in the city.
+In 1870, they obtained their wish to hold a parade of Protestant Orangemen-Irish.
+This first parade resulted in mild disturbances on the street, and as a result, future Orangemen parade permits were banned in the city.

 Nevertheless, the Orangemen petitioned for another public celebration for the summer of 1871.
-This time, a permit was extended, causing Irish-Catholic outrage.
+This time, a permit was extended, resulting in Irish-Catholic outrage.
 Ever mindful of his Irish-Catholic constituents, Tweed succumbed to their demands and ordered Mayor A. Oakley Hall to retract the permit for the Orangemen to celebrate.

-The vacillation of official approval only proved to stoke Orangemen’s desire to exert their rights more fully.
+The vacillation of official approval only proved the Orangemen and stoke their desire to exert their rights more fully.

 After Protestant outcry and pressure, Governor Hoffman issued Order 57, allowing the Orangemen to publicly march in the streets of New York City.
 The July parade would go on.

-With Tweed now involved in the parade debate, several hundred Irish Catholics heckled the paraders and disrupted the procession, hurling bricks, stones, clubs, and shot at women and children waving to the parade from their homes.
+With Tweed now involved in the parade debate, several hundred Irish Catholics heckled the Protestant paraders and disrupted the procession, hurling bricks, stones, clubs, and aimed their weapons at women and children waving to the parade from their homes.
 The violence quickly escalated to murder.

 Referring to the incident as the “Tammany Riots” Harper’s reported that two soldiers and one policeman with Irish surnames protected the parade participants and were killed along with 44 civilians.
 The majority of New York’s newspapers fixated on the apparent hypocrisy that Irish Catholics could have a parade, but Protestants could not.
 Along with the 46 fatalities, an additional 26 police and soldiers and 67 civilians were wounded (Harper’s July 29, 1871, p.
 564).

-Nast relied on his arsenal of elaborate visual commentary and symbols to convey the layers of complexity and political maneuvering that surrounded the incident Like his Emancipation drawing of African Americans in 1864, Nast’s montage depicted the ancillary events that complemented background information for his central image.
+Nast relied on his arsenal of elaborate visual commentary and symbols to convey the layers of complexity and political maneuvering that surrounded the incident Like his Emancipation drawing of African Americans in 1864, Nast’s montage depicted the ancillary events that provided context for his central image.

 On important occasions or events of the conflict, such as this riot, Nast called upon the imagery of Columbia as America’s advocate of fair play, morality, and when appropriate, dealer of admonition to wrong doers.

 As an Irish Protestant-Catholic conflict, racial prejudice did not contribute to the Orangemen’s riots.
-Religious, not racial tensions factored in the argument or the violence that ensued.
+Religious, not racial tensions, factored in the argument and the violence that ensued.
 Nevertheless, Nast chose to resurrect the racial images of the 1863 draft riot lynching and included it as the central ingredient to examine a completely different incident.
 His decision reflects on his changing attitude of Irish Catholics.